 A non-disclosure agreement, or “NDA,” is a document used for preventing the sharing of confidential information.
 The contract identifies the type of info that must be kept secret, how long the recipient of the information must abide by the NDA, and what the recipient gains in exchange for signing the agreement.

-The form is commonly used in business to encourage cooperation among two (2) parties without the risk of any shared info being used against the party disclosing it.
+The form is commonly used in business settings to encourage cooperation without the risk of vital information getting into the wrong hands.

 A non-disclosure agreement can be drafted in three different ways to form the following types of relationships: